-For the HOME-ARP Allocation Plan Second Amendment, the Draft Amended Allocation Plan showing the amended text is expected to be presented at the October 2024 Board meeting to be release for public comment.
-The public comment period will be October 14, 2024 to October 28, 2024.
-The draft amendment will be posted on TDHCA's website for viewing.
-Notification of the public comment period will be sent via email list and published in the Texas Register.
+For the HOME-ARP Allocation Plan Second Amendment, the Draft Amended Allocation Plan showing the amended text was presented at the October 10, 2024 Board meeting prior to release for public comment.
+The public comment period was October 14, 2024 to October 28, 2024.
+The draft amendment was posted on TDHCA's website for viewing.
+Notification of the public comment period was sent via email list and published in the October 25, 2024 edition of the Texas Register.